 I use KnownHost VPS to host my WordPress site, so kindly keep that point in mind while reading this KnownHost VPS review.

 I signed up for a VS3 package with cPanel/WHM add-on.
-Here are the resources included with this package:
+Here are the resources included in this package:

 - RAM: 2560 MB